417-72KI/BuildConfig.swift/README.md

 _Tip:_ Add the `*.generated.swift` pattern to your `.gitignore` file to prevent unnecessary conflicts.

 ## What is `BuildConfig.swift` doing?
-- Detect all yml/json files in `$SRCROOT/$PROJECT/Resources/BuildConfig`, exclude `.env`.
+- Detect all yml/json files in `$SRCROOT/$PROJECT/Resources/BuildConfig` (exclude in child directories).
-- If the `-e` option is set and a file with the same name as that option exists in `$SRCROOT/$PROJECT/Resources/BuildConfig/.env`, only that file is read.
+- If the `-e` option is set and a directory with the same name as that option exists in `$SRCROOT/$PROJECT/Resources/BuildConfig`, all yml/json files in the directory are read.
-  For example, `-e staging` option means to read `$SRCROOT/$PROJECT/Resources/BuildConfig/.env/staging.{yml/yaml/json}`.
+  For example, `-e staging` option means to read `$SRCROOT/$PROJECT/Resources/BuildConfig/staging/*.{yml/yaml/json}`.
 - Parse above files as `Swift.Dictionary`.
 - Deep merge the above dictionaries.
-- Output merged dictionary as a plist file.
+- Output merged dictionary as a JSON data.
+- Generate struct from merged dictionary and enable to decode JSON data in above.

 ## Libraries
 * [YamlSwift](https://github.com/behrang/YamlSwift.git)